Arts Intern

 Want to meet with our team?
 Sign up here.

-Kasssandra talks about their Studio Institute Arts Intern experience, namely their internships with the Warhol Foundation and the Brooklyn Museum.
+Kasssandra talks about their Studio Institute Arts Intern experience at The Andy Warhol Foundation for the Visual Arts and the Brooklyn Museum.

 Future Arts Intern Partners